-Are you one of those investors who are still away from mutual funds investments because you do not have enough understanding about it or have lot so myths about them?
+Are you one of those investors who are still away from mutual funds investments because you do not have enough understanding about it or have a lot so myths about them?

-So in this post I have listed down 33 various myths related to mutual funds and SIP in general.
+So in this post, I have listed down 33 various myths related to mutual funds and SIP in general.
 So if you are totally new to mutual funds, reading this article start to end will make you fully knowledgeable about mutual funds.

 So let’s start…

-Another myth which stops investors from entering mutual funds is that they think starting SIP for X yrs, is a commitment they can’t break in between and they will face some penalty if they stop their investments.
+Another myth that stops investors from entering mutual funds is that they think starting SIP for X yrs, is a commitment they can’t break in between and they will face some penalty if they stop their investments.

 A lot of people do not want to give any PROMISE of regular payment.
-However the truth is that once you start the SIP, you can anytime stop the SIP in between.
-So don’t worry while starting the SIP for next 5, 10 or 30 yrs.
+However, the truth is that once you start the SIP, you can anytime stop the SIP in between.
+So don’t worry while starting the SIP for the next 5, 10 or 30 yrs.
 The day you want to stop it, it can be stopped with just one notification!

-Most of the mutual funds investors think that a smaller NAV mutual fund is a better deal compared to a higher NAV mutual fund.
-While this may be sometimes true in case of stocks because a Rs 10 stock has potential to grow faster than a stock with Rs 10000 stock value.
+Most of the mutual fund’s investors think that a smaller NAV mutual fund is a better deal compared to a higher NAV mutual fund.
+While this may be sometimes true in case of stocks because a Rs 10 stock has the potential to grow faster than a stock with Rs 10000 stock value.

-But in case of mutual funds NAV has no significance.
-It’s ZERO !
+But in case of mutual funds, NAV has no significance.
+It’s ZERO!

-Because your mutual funds appreciation has everything to do with the appreciation in NAV value in percentage terms and not absolute value.
-I mean if you invest Rs 10 lacs in a fund with NAV of Rs 10, and if the mutual fund performs great and in next 5 yrs it doubles in value, then the NAV will rise to Rs 20 and your fund value will rise to Rs 20 lacs.
+Because your mutual fund’s appreciation has everything to do with the appreciation in NAV value in percentage terms and not an absolute value.
+I mean if you invest Rs 10 lacs in a fund with NAV of Rs 10, and if the mutual fund performs great and in the next 5 yrs it doubles in value, then the NAV will rise to Rs 20 and your fund value will rise to Rs 20 lacs.

 So stop thinking that a fund is better (especially NFO’s) just because its NAV is lower.